-- Second-year part time evening students should register for Evidence and Business Organizations in the fall, as well as additional electives to reach 8-11 credits. - Second-year part-time day students should register for Criminal Law in the fall.
-It is recommended to take one other required course, such as Evidence, Business Organizations, Tax, or Legislative and Administrative Process. - Other part-time students (day and evening) should register for any required courses not yet taken.
+- Second-year part time evening students should register for Evidence, Business Organizations, and LAP or Tax in the fall.
+In addition you may take a 2 credit elective. - Second-year part-time day students should register for Criminal Law in the fall.
+It is recommended to take one other required course, such as Evidence, Business Organizations, Tax, or Legislative and Administrative Process.

+• Other part-time students (day and evening) should register for any required courses not yet taken.